01 – In Britain, Alf Ramsey is knighted and Bobby Moore gets an OBE in the New Years Honours.

 23 – LBJ and Soviet premier Alexei Kosygin confer in abortive peace talks.

-25 – 26 countries and 400 million people are linked by satellite to witness The Beatles and friends perform All You Need Is Love broadcast from the Abbey Road studios in London in a television spectacular.
+25 – 26 countries and 400 million people witness The Beatles and friends perform All You Need Is Love broadcast from the Abbey Road studios in London in the first worldwide live satellite link-up, produced for Our World.

 29 – Actress Jayne Mansfield (34) dies in New Orleans, decapitated in a road crash on her way to do her act at a nightclub.
 Her lawyer and chauffeur also died when they ran into the back of a truck which stopped suddenly.